-Based on all of these examples, certain situations clearly are better than others.
+A player’s success can be positively impacted by his situation.
 Of note, mediocre players can turn into very good players while very good players can turn into great players under the right circumstances.
-Regardless of the situation, it’s hard to imagine that a bust can be converted into anything more than a marginal player.
-At a minimum, however, a player needs to be able to play enough to establish a basis for any comparison.
+Regardless, it’s hard to imagine that a bust can be converted into anything more than a marginal player.
+At a minimum, however, a player needs to be able to play enough to establish a basis for comparison.

-As previously mentioned, Rich Campbell is an example of a high draft pick who didn’t get an opportunity to prove his worth on the field.
-Regardless, he must have been good enough to warrant a top 10 overall pick, right?
+As previously mentioned, Rich Campbell didn’t get an opportunity to prove himself despite being a high draft pick.
+Still, he must have been good enough to warrant a top 10 overall pick, right?
 Well . . . maybe.
 While starting for Cal-Berkeley from 1978-1980, Campbell showed glimpses of being a good NFL prospect.
 However, he didn’t perform well enough to to answer the previous question definitively.

 RICH CAMPBELL – COLLEGE STATS